March Madness 2024: How to watch every game of the NCAA tournament

-March Madness 2024: How to watch every game of the men’s and women’s NCAA tournament
+March Madness 2024: How to watch the First Four games in the men’s NCAA tournament

+Streaming every March Madness game this year should be simpler thanks to two streaming platforms.

-It’s the most wonderful time of the year: March Madness!
-In the coming three weeks, 68 teams in both the men’s and women’s divisions will play a combined 135 games.
-So get your bracket ready, because that’s a whole lot of action to follow.
-Luckily, watching March Madness is a lot simpler this year.
-You can catch all 135 games with just two streaming subscriptions: Paramount+ and (perhaps surprisingly) HBO’s Max.
-The NCAA action tips off this Tuesday, Mar.
-19 with the men's First Four games on TruTV (streaming live on Max).
+It’s time for March Madness!
+68 teams in both the men’s and women’s divisions will play a combined 135 games across the next three weeks.
+The men’s NCAA tournament tips off this Tuesday, Mar.
+19 with the First Four games, where Wagner (16-15) and Howard will play for the No. 16 seed in the West Region, and Colorado State (24-10) and Virginia (23-10) will play for the No. 10 seed in the Midwest.
+Both games will air on truTV (and stream live on HBO’s Max).
+Is your bracket ready?
 Here’s everything you need to know about how to watch March Madness, including key dates for the NCAA tournament, how to watch games for free and more.

 Max + B/R Sports